-Vocational Education and Training (VET) Courses
+Stage 6 School Delivered Vocational Education and Training (VET) Courses

-Vocational Education and Training (VET) courses are offered as part of the Higher School Certificate (HSC) or Record of School Achievement (RoSA).
-VET courses are designed to deliver workplace-specific skills and knowledge and cover a wide range of careers and industries.
+Stage 6 Vocational Education and Training (VET) courses are offered as part of the Higher School Certificate (HSC)).
+VET courses are designed to deliver workplace specific skills and knowledge and cover a wide range of careers and industries.
 VET courses for secondary students are developed by NSW Educational Standards Authority (NESA) and are based on national training packages.

-VET courses allow students to gain both HSC or RoSA qualifications and a national qualification or a statement of attainment recognised throughout Australia as part of the Australian Qualification Framework (AQF).
-These qualifications are widely recognised by industry, employers and tertiary training providers and universities and will assist students to progress to various education and training sectors and employment.
+Stage 6 VET courses allow students to gain an HSC or and a national qualification or statement of attainment as part of the Australian Qualification Framework (AQF).
+These qualifications are widely recognised by industry, employers, tertiary training providers and universities and will assist students to progress to various education and training sectors and employment.

-Public Schools NSW, Ultimo is accredited as a Registered Training Organisation (RTO 90072) to deliver and assess VET qualifications to secondary students.
+NSW Public Schools RTO is accredited to deliver and assess VET qualifications to secondary students.
 It is mandatory for all students studying a VET course to create a Unique Student Identifier (USI) upon enrolment.
 Students will require a form of identification for the creation of the USI.
 Examples include a Medicare Card, Australian Birth Certificate, Driver's License or a valid Passport.

-Competency-based training is based on performance standards that have been set by industry.
 Assessment in all VET courses is competency based.
-The student is assessed on what they can do (the skills) and what they know (the knowledge) that will equip them in the workplace.
-Students are either deemed "competent" or "not yet competent" by the teacher.
-Students who have successfully achieved competency will have the skills and knowledge to complete workplace activities in a range of different situations and environments, to an industry standard of performance expected in the workplace.
+The student is assessed on what they can do (skills) and what they know (knowledge) to equip them in the workplace.
+Students are either deemed "competent" or "not competent" by the teacher.
+Students who have successfully achieved competency will have the skills and knowledge to complete workplace activities in a range of different situations and environments, to an industry standard expected in the workplace.

-Competency-based assessment materials are designed to ensure each learner has achieved all the outcomes (skills and knowledge) to the level expected in the qualification.
-Students in VET courses must be able to demonstrate competence regardless of disability.
-Students will receive documentation showing any competencies achieved for the VET course undertaken.
+Assessment materials are designed to ensure each learner has the opportunity to achieve outcomes to the level of the qualification.
+Students will receive documentation showing all achieved units of competency.